Aditya-Bajpai/AI-bootcamp-project-Aditya-Bajpai/README.md

 # THIS IS THE PROJECT OF ADITYA BAJPAI FOR AI BOOTCAMP

-### In the project we have a website which classifies the likelihood of a person getting diabetes based on a variou set of input features
+### In the project we have a website which classifies the likelihood of a person getting diabetes based on a various set of input features

 ### The model used is logistinc regression